 Headed to a holiday celebration?
 You can’t beat a shimmery black number with a pleated skirt.
 Take it up a notch by adding depth and dimension with a soft pullover.
 Bonus points if it comes in a luxurious material like cashmere or merino wool.
 Metallic strappy heels and dazzling accessories will add holiday cheer for an unforgettable night of merriment and mistletoe.

 Are you ready to dip your toes in the LBD world?
-Sign up for a Fix, and request an assortment of styles in your search for the perfect little black dress.
+Take your style quiz, order a Fix and ask your stylist for an assortment of styles in your search for the perfect little black dress.
+Remember, shipping and returns are always free and you’re never required to schedule more than one Fix at a time.